Just 6,838 students earn a degree in Geological & Earth Sciences each year, meaning that it ranks just 67th out of 384 in popularity.

 The University of Texas at Austin is among your best bets if you're planning on studying Geological & Earth Sciences.
-Grads of the geology program state that they receive average early career earnings of geology and mid-career earnings of $103,912.
+The University of Texas at Austin offers graduate degrees in geology for those interested in an advanced degree.
 The University of Texas at Austin is among the largest schools in Texas.

 Any student pursuing a degree in Geological & Earth Sciences has to take a look at Yale University.
 Geology graduates from Yale University get a earnings boost of approximately 34.7% above the typical income of geological & earth sciences graduates.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

-Students shouldn't let affordability concerns prevent them from applying to Yale University as 55.0% of undergraduates get some sort of financial assistance.Students from outside the U.S. need not be worried about being out of place mainly because 10.4% of Yale's undergraduates originate from countries outside the U.S..
+Yale's 6:1 student-to-faculty ratio is among the very best in the United States.
+Students from outside the U.S. need not be worried about being out of place mainly because 10.7% of Yale's undergraduates originate from countries outside the U.S..
 Where is Yale University doing the best?
 Look into all the school's rankings.